NikolaosKantartzopoulos/notebook/README.md

 Simple Simple notebook

-My first project useing Typescrit and Sass!
+My first project using Typescrit and Sass!

 ---